adressaparken/ParkenWEBAPI/README.md

 * Quick summary

-This API makes available data stored from multiple sensors (umidity, temperature, CO2, etc...) installed in a Park.
+This API makes available data stored from multiple sensors (humidity, temperature, CO2, etc...) installed in a Park.

 ### How do I get set up? ###